 Ricks Springs is a cave where water flows through fractured rock creating a small stream.

 It was originally discovered by Thomas E. Ricks in 1859 while he was searching for timber to use in construction.
 Thomas Ricks was a big part of the project that established the first road between Logan City and Bear Lake.

 For a long time, it was believed that water at Ricks Springs had health benefits, but as it was discovered much later, the water can actually make people sick.
 Ricks Springs is connected with Logan River underground and the water needs to be treated properly first before it’s consumed.

 Tony Grove Lake

-Tony Grove Lake is a stunning alpine lake that’s located within a 20 minute detour from Logan Canyon Scenic Byway.
+Tony Grove Lake is a stunning alpine lake that’s located within a 20-minute detour from Logan Canyon Scenic Byway.

 Here you can go on a leisure stroll around the Tony Grove lake or explore more challenging day hikes.
 This area also offers incredible camping sites just steps away from the lakefront.

-This is an especially scenic hike to do in fall when the surrounding area turns to vibrant hues of yellows and oranges.
+This is an especially scenic hike to do in the fall when the surrounding area turns to vibrant hues of yellows and oranges.